devinshields/h2odocs/source/algorithms/rf.rst

 Quick step-by-step
 """"""""""""""""""

 #.
 Import data.
-Under the drop down menu [Data] choose from the options listed and follow the import helper.
+Under the drop down menu Data choose from the options listed and follow the import helper.

 #.
 Parse data.
 Once data have been imported choose SUBMIT (a button on the page).
-Data will parse automatically, and when finished you will be automatically directed to a page that provides you with a hex key ("data.hex").
+Data will parse automatically, and when finished you will be directed to a page that provides you with a hex key ("data.hex").
 A frame of data with summary statistics will also be displayed.

 #.
 Specify model.
 From the drop down menu Model, or the horizontal menu displayed at the top of the page after parse choose Random Forest.

 #.
-The user must specify Data key, the .hex key generated when you parsed your data.
+The user must specify Data key, the .hex key generated when data were parsed.

 #.
 The user must also specify the response variable, and the predictor variables.
 Note that highlighting a predictor EXCLUDES it from the classification.
-Note that predictors can take on many forms, but the response variable  must be quantitative.

 #.
 Specification of N-tree is 50 by default.
 This tuning parameter allows users to specify the number of classification trees they wish to build.